raju-AI-portfolio/pharmasignal-ai/README.md

 pure Python with no LLM call.
 The Narrative Agent writes a complete 7-section ICH E2B compliant safety narrative incorporating all prior agent outputs.
-The Escalation Agent assigns a risk score from 0 to 100 using weighted factors and routes the case: AUTO-CLOSE for low-risk cases, FLAG for Safety Scientist review, or ESCALATE for immediate QPPV notification.
+The Escalation Agent assigns a risk score from 0 to 100 using weighted factors and routes the case: AUTO-CLOSE for low risk cases, FLAG for Safety Scientist review, or ESCALATE for immediate QPPV notification.

 Human oversight is enforced at the architecture level.
 No case can be submitted to a regulatory authority without explicit human approval through the React review dashboard.
-Every agent decision, human action, and system event is permanently recorded in an immutable audit trail — satisfying 21 CFR Part 11 electronic records requirements.
+Every agent decision, human action, and system event is permanently recorded in an immutable audit trail
+satisfying 21 CFR Part 11 electronic records requirements.

 The result: adverse event processing time reduced from 30 minutes to 3